spectrocloud/librarium/docs/docs-content/getting-started/azure/deploy-k8s-cluster-tf.md

 all the different packs and versions to use and add a manifest or Helm chart.

 In the **cluster-profiles.tf** file, the cluster profile resource is declared three times.
 Each instance of the resource is for a specific cloud provider.
-Using the AWS cluster profile as an example, note how the **cluster-profiles.tf** file uses `pack {}` blocks to specify each layer of the profile.
+Using the Azure cluster profile as an example, note how the **cluster-profiles.tf** file uses `pack {}` blocks to specify each layer of the profile.
 The order in which you arrange contents of the `pack {}` blocks plays an important role, as each layer maps to the core infrastructure in a cluster profile.